 Catering to only four anglers per week, this is an intimate, casual and totally unpretentious set up.
 You could even call it a bit funky but the guides are as good as they get, the meals are delicious and hearty and the value is unquestionable.
 For those who appreciate getting off the beaten path and don't need white table clothes or turn down service, this is as good as it gets.

-Stewart, BC is the nearest "town".
-Actual location is Meziadin Lake, BC.
+Location: Stewart, BC is the nearest "town".
+The actual location is Meziadin Lake, BC.

-At Nass Base Camp anglers will fish both the Bell Irivng and the Meziadin rivers, typically alternating between the two.
+Fishing Program: At Nass Base Camp anglers will fish both the Bell Irivng and the Meziadin rivers, typically alternating between the two.
 Both systems will be accessed by jet boat and all fishing will be done while wading.
 All fishing will be with single barbless hooks and all fish will be released unharmed.
 Anglers may also have the chance to raft a remote tributary of the Nass.
-This systems takes a long time to reach but is often well worth the effort.
+This system takes a long time to reach but is often well worth the effort.
 Anglers might also hike down to the confluence of the Nass and the Meziadin.
 This takes about 25 minutes and entails fairly challenging terrain.
 While the wading in the region tends to be easy climbing in and out of the jet boats (especially the Outlaw jet boat) can be challenging.

 Accommodations and Meals: The Nass Base Camp is a simple, no frills semi-funky 1700 square foot cabin near the shore of Meziadin Lake.
 It has four single occupancy bedrooms as well as a loft in the event there is a snorer.
 Guests share one bathroom.
 In addition to the main cabin are two very simple, single occupancy cabins each with their own bath.
 These cabins can be reserved with an upcharge.
 The lodge has full time cook and hearty meals will be served in the main dining room.
 While simple, and unpolished, this is a great little camp with super staff that serious anglers greatly enjoy.